What is Price to Book Value (P/B) Ratio?

 Please note that Book value = Shareholder’s Equity = Net Worth.

-If this ratio of the stock is 5x, this implies that the current market price of the share is trading at 5 times the book value (as obtained from the balance sheet).
+If this ratio of the stock is 5x, this implies that the share's current market price is trading at five times the book value (as obtained from the balance sheet).

-Let us now apply Price to Book Value formula to calculate Citigroup P/B Ratio.
-First, we require Citigroup’s Balance sheet details.
-You may download Citigroups 10K report from here.
+Let us apply the Price to Book Value formula to calculate Citigroup's P/B Ratio.
+First, we require Citigroup's Balance sheet details.
+You may download Citigroup's 10K report from here.

 The below table shows the Consolidated Shareholder’s equity section found on Page 133